The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Example Applications of OTTER

 OTTER has the ability to assist with such analyses in multiple ways.
 First, many of the optically selected TDEs that exhibit ECLs, like TDE\,2019qiz \citep[]{nicholl_outflow_2020, short_delayed_2023}, already have detailed previously-published multiwavelength datasets stored in OTTER.
 Second, the OTTER API has numerous methods for easily scraping other existing catalogs for even more detailed datasets of the transient events.
 These include publicly available datasets provided by WISE, ZTF, ASASSN, etc. Third, the OTTER Python API can easily handle combining local data with public OTTER datasets, allowing for simultaneous queries of the two data sources with the same useful de-duplication code running that is used for cleaning a new dataset on upload.

 As a sample analysis, we plot the peak radio luminosity (a mix of public and private data; Franz, N et al., in prep) against the WISE colors (which we obtain by using the OTTER API to query WISE) for the ECLE-TDEs in \autoref{fig:ecle-radio-wise} and compare these to the non-ECLE-TDEs population.
-We find that ECLE-TDEs tend to occur in environments with redder dust than the broader TDE population with a high statistical significance ($p \sim 10^{-6}$).
+Using the OTTER dataset from November 2025, we find that ECLE-TDEs tend to occur in environments with redder dust than the broader TDE population with a high statistical significance ($p \sim 10^{-7}$, one-sided Kolmogorov-Smirnov test; $p \sim 10^{-5}$, one-sided Wilcoxon rank-sum test).
 By extension, this may indicate that ECLE-TDEs occur in environments with higher density dust\footnote{There is also the possibility that this difference instead indicates a different amount of incident flux onto the dust grains, especially in the case of the archival ECLEs that do not have constraints on the start of the observed emission.
 But, consider that \citet{hinkle_coronal_2024} found that the WISE {\it color} is also transient in a subset of our ECLE sample, indicating that the dust heating is transient in these events.
 We defer further discussion disentangling these scenarios to future work as it will likely require a more detailed multiwavelength investigation.}.
 This is a similar finding to \citet{hinkle_coronal_2024} but with a larger sample of events.
 The radio data in this figure will be discussed in more detail in Franz, N et al., in prep.